alixandru/q2a-open-login/README.md

     6 : User profile request failed.
 Most likely the user is not connected to the provider and he should authenticate again.
     7 : User not connected to the provider.
     8 : Provider does not support this feature.
+    98 : The merge has already been performed and there are no more accounts to connect.
+    99 : The external login could not be linked with current account because it is already connected with another administrator account.